Ghanem10/auth-login/README.md

 # Code walkthrough

   - after setting up your mongoose schema you can start by hashing your password with bcryptjs library.
       `pre(fc)` is a middleware for hashing before submitting to the DB.
-Within the fnc you can specify `genSalt(num)` as the number of rounds for the algorithm iteration [see this](https://github.com/dcodeIO/bcrypt.js#readme)
+Within the fnc, you can specify `genSalt(num)` as the number of rounds for the algorithm iteration [see this](https://github.com/dcodeIO/bcrypt.js#readme)

         Schema.pre('save', async function() {
             const salt = await bcryptjs.genSalt(10);